Markov model

 In probability theory, a Markov model is a stochastic model used to model pseudo-randomly changing systems.
 It is assumed that future states depend only on the current state, not on the events that occurred before it (that is, it assumes the Markov property).
 Generally, this assumption enables reasoning and computation with the model that would otherwise be intractable.
 For this reason, in the fields of predictive modelling and probabilistic forecasting, it is desirable for a given model to exhibit the Markov property.

 Introduction

+Andrey Andreyevich Markov (14 June 1856 – 20 July 1922) was a Russian mathematician best known for his work on stochastic processes.
+A primary subject of his research later became known as the Markov chain.

 There are four common Markov models used in different situations, depending on whether every sequential state is observable or not, and whether the system is to be adjusted on the basis of observations made:

 Markov chain

 The simplest Markov model is the Markov chain.
 It models the state of a system with a random variable that changes through time.
-In this context, the Markov property suggests that the distribution for this variable depends only on the distribution of a previous state.
+In this context, the Markov property indicates that the distribution for this variable depends only on the distribution of a previous state.
 An example use of a Markov chain is Markov chain Monte Carlo, which uses the Markov property to prove that a particular method for performing a random walk will sample from the joint distribution.